 A search for empathy and the need for quick emotional support gave birth to the first peer-run on-call counseling hotline.
 Inspired by an analysis of peers’ needs in addition to their own Ragha Suresh, MD, and Varsha Radhakrishnan, MD, began the idea for a hotline in 2016.
 During this time the two were students at New Jersey Medical School.

-The two noticed that struggle found its way into their own lives and others at the worst possible times.
-To their dismay, often times this occurred between therapy sessions or in the middle of a busy day when schedules would not allow for life to be put on hold.
+The two noticed that struggle found its way into their lives, and others, at the worst times.
+It tested their mental health, often occurring between therapy sessions or during busy days with full schedules.
 A demanding course load and constant planning for the future got in the way of addressing their mental stability.
 Sometimes all the students needed was a few minutes to be heard, better yet, understood.
 Suresh and Radhakrishnan rounded up a group of 50 student volunteers and began training.

 To find out more about the hotline, its founders, and how it got started click here.

 Do you want to help improve the mental health of others?
 Psychiatry could be a great medical specialty for you!
 Create an account with AMO to check out the clinical experiences we offer in this area!